thall63/CyberAssist/net/README.md

 See https://github.com/thall63/CyberAssist/blob/main/LICENSE

 ## Features
+- Net
   - Net is an IP subnet calculator with extras
-- IP subnet calculation including subnet range, default gateway and a count of the IP contained in the subnet
+  - IPv4 subnet calculation includes subnet range, default gateway and a count of the total nubmer of hosts
+  - IPv6 subnet calculation includes range the first and last host of the subnet and the total number of hosts
-- User defined CIDR mask
+  - User defined network prefix
-- Provides idenfication of global, private, multicast, reserved, unspecified, loopback and link local IP addresses
+  - IPv4 and IPv6 calculations include idenfication of global, private, multicast, reserved, unspecified, loopback and link local IP addresses
   - Collapses multiple, contiguous IPv4 subnets into the largest subnet possible
+  - Collapses multiple, contingous IPv6 prefixes into the largest possible summary
   - Scrapes valid IP Addresses from unstructured text.
-IP addresses may be both IPv4 and IPv6 within an unstructed text.
-IP addresses must be delimited by (space , ; or |).
+IP addresses may be both IPv4 and IPv6 within an unstructured text.
 The scrape functionality considers only "full matches".
-Continuous, non-delimited text would produce valid matches from within invalid IP addresses.
-Therefore, non-delimited addresses cannot be matched reliably and is not supported.
+IP addresses must be separated from other text by at least a single space.
+  - Sun or Moon UI Presentation